 (Ages 3 – 6)

 This is the third book in a delightful series about a bear who is adopted by a duck family.
 In a hilarious intro, we see Bear tasting jam for the first time at the grocery store and then quickly devouring the entire display.
 Bear continues to eat jam every chance he gets.
 Worried that Bear is not eating a balanced diet, Mama Duck encourages him to eat more vegetables.
 Bear proceeds to play with his food without trying the “strange green things”.
 When the ducks turn dinner into a game, however, Bear can’t wait to race to find the buried treasure of corn hidden underneath mashed potatoes.
-Once he actually tastes vegetables Bear enjoys them, but still indulges in jam now and then for some “balance.”
-The soft color palette is inviting and the illustrations of the giant bear and little ducks are very cute.
-A fun and clever read.
+Once he actually tastes vegetables, Bear enjoys them, but still indulges in jam now and then for some “balance.”
+The soft color palette is inviting and the illustrations of the giant bear and little ducks could not be cuter.

 Tony Baroni Loves Macaroni by Marilyn Sadler; illustrated by Lucie Crovatto, 2015